Skip to main content

 )

-Note: You can use the Block Kit Builder to prototype your message's look and feel.
+You can use Block Kit Builder to prototype your message's look and feel.

 Threaded messages are a way of grouping messages together to provide greater context.
 You can reply to a thread or start a new threaded conversation by simply passing the original message's ts ID in the thread_ts attribute when posting a message.
 If you're replying to a threaded message, you'll pass the thread_ts ID of the message you're replying to.